Dan Provost

 I had just a few books left when Coop said something from the back: This house has two houses.
 He was talking about the pool house.

 Among the homes of my students there was only one with a pool house, but there were several others with 3-car garages, and many had full third stories with doghouse dormer windows, expansive lawns and landscape lighting.
-These are the neighborhoods that welcome those who live there with a feeling that
+These are the neighborhoods that welcome those who live there with a feeling that you have arrived; they have names engraved in granite and flagstone.
+And they are full, with very few exceptions, of massive houses.

 I started to wonder about how you end up in an honors class--I mean really end up there: The alignment of hard work, natural ability, good organizational skills and intellectual curiosity with supportive home environments.
 Moms in book clubs.